 Choose the Right Flooring

 When it comes to choosing the right flooring for your home with a new adult dog, it's important to consider durability and ease of cleaning.
 Hardwood or laminate floors are ideal as they are resistant to scratches and accidents can be easily cleaned up.
-If you prefer carpet, opt for stain-resistant and options.
+If you prefer carpet, opt for stain-resistant and pet-friendly options.
 Additionally, using rugs or mats in high-traffic areas can help protect your floors and provide a comfortable space for your dog to rest.

 Provide a Comfortable Sleeping Area